 The property at 10 Chastleton Avenue, Toorak (otherwise known as Arundel) is significant.
-The scale, form, detailing and siting of the substantial Arts and Crafts Georgian Revival house, as well as the Interwar era garage, are of local significance.
-The plantings and front fence are not significant.
+The scale, form, detailing and siting of the substantial Arts and Crafts Georgian Revival house, as well as the Interwar era garage and original front entrance gate, are of local significance.

+The plantings and timber paling fence are not significant.